 Here’s a story about a bad situation, where a client waited till the last minute to get coverage.
-Was uncooperative in giving any information the Insurance Company required.
-When they finally gave the check that was required with the application, misunderstood what we told them on the phone.
-Nor read the Insurance Company rules in the email we sent to memorialize the conversation.
+They were very uncooperative in giving any information the Insurance Company required.
+When they finally gave the check that was required with the application, they misunderstood what we told them on the phone.
+Nor did they read the Insurance Company rules in the email we sent to memorialize the conversation.
 Then they tried to extort the first months premium payment from us.

 Kaiser for example now has a form that must be signed when

 applications are sent in late to avoid any misunderstanding.